mycrazycracy/tf-kaldi-speaker/README.md

 * Advantages
     1. Performance: The performance of our code is shown to perform better than Kaldi.
     2. Storage: There is no need to generate a *packed* egs as Kaldi when training the network.
 The training will load the data on the fly.
-    3. Flexibility: Changing the network architecture and loss function is pretty easy.
+    3. Flexibility: Changing network architecture and loss function is pretty easy.

 * Disadvantages
     1. Training speed: Due to the copyright issue, although the multi-gpu version is implemented, only the single GPU is supported in the public version.
     2. Since no packed egs are generated.
 Multiple CPUs must be used to load the data during training.
-    This is a overhead when the utterances are very long.
+    This is an overhead when the utterances are very long.
 You have to assign enough CPUs to make the loading speech fast enough to match the GPU processing speed.

 # Other discussions

-* In this code, I provide two possible methods to tune the learning rate when SGD is used: using validation set and using fixed file.
+* In this code, I provide two possible methods to tune the learning rate when SGD is used: using validation set and using a fixed file.
 The first method works well but it may take longer to train the network.

 * More complicated network architectures could be implemented (similar to the TDNN in model/tdnn.py).
-Deeper network is worth trying since we have enough training data.
+Deeper networks are worth trying since we have enough training data.
 That would result in better performance.

 # License